-To apply for a VET Student Loan you must complete the Request for a VET Student Loan eCAF by the census day.
+To apply for a VET Student Loan you must complete the Request for a VET Student Loan eCAF by the first census day.
 You must first enrol with SITS to indicate your wish to access a VET Student Loan through the online application form and complete the online Core Skills Profile for Adults (CSPA) Entrance Test with an exit level of 3 or above.
-This is free of charge, unless you have completed year 12 or a Certificate IV or above qualification in English.
 Once enrolled there is a 2 day “Cooling Off” period, where you may seek information and external advice regarding a VET Student loan.
-SITS will then give the department your enrolment information, including the nearest applicable census day, through the electronic Commonwealth
+SITS will then give the department your enrolment information, including the nearest applicable census day, through the electronic Commonwealth system

 You will then receive an email with Log in details and password allowing you to sign into the eCAF system.
 Once you sign-in, you will need to verify the pre-populated information and complete the mandatory fields.
 You can then submit the eCAF, which will cause the system to email you a copy of your completed form.
 You should keep this form for your records.
 If you do not complete the eCAF, or other permitted form, by the required date for your course, you will have to wait until the next part of your course /unit, next semester or trimester to request a VET Student Loan for future study.
 Retrospective access to VET Student Loans is not allowed under any circumstances